Planar orthogonal polynomials and boundary universality in the random normal matrix model: Introduction

-This normalization is important to determine the coefficient functions in the expansion.
-The notion of ``$\kappa$-abschnitt'' is from German and was mentioned in \cite{haimihed}. \end{rem}
+\begin{rem} \, We derive Theorem~\ref{thm:main-pw} from an $L^2$-version of the asymptotic expansion, given in Theorem~\ref{main} below.
+An advantage of the $L^2$-version is that it holds in a fixed $\epsilon$-neighborhood of the exterior $\calS_\tau^c$.

+{\rm (b)}\, It is curious to note that the expansion of $P_{m,n}$ contains the factor $(\phi_\tau')^{\frac12}$, rather than $\phi_\tau'$ as one might expect from Carleman's theorem.
+The square root is more reminiscent of Szeg\H{o}'s theorem.
+We have no satisfactory explanation for this fact, other than appealing to heuristics based on the steepest descent method.
+Naturally, the expansion could be written with $\phi_\tau'$ as a factor, by adjusting the terms $\calB_{\tau,j}$ accordingly.
+However, the term $\calB_{\tau,0}$ takes on the simplest possible form with the former choice, as shown in Theorem~\ref{thm:main-coeff}. \end{rem}

-In order for Theorems~\ref{main} and \ref{thm:main-pw} to be useful, we need to find a way to calculate the coefficient functions $\calB_{j,\tau}$.
-This is explained in the following theorem.
-For the formulation, we need the Szeg\H{o} projection $\Pop_{H^2_{-,0}}$ of $L^2(\T)$ onto the conjugate Hardy space $H^2_{-,0}=L^2(\T)\ominus H^2$ (see Section~\ref{ss:herglotz} for details).
-In addition, we need the \emph{modified weight} $R_\tau$ defined in a neighbourhood of $\bar{\D}_\e$ by
+In the context of Theorem \ref{thm:main-pw}, we would like to know the coefficient functions $\calB_{\tau, j}$.
+How to do find them is explained in the following theorem.
+For the formulation, we need the Szeg\H{o} projection $\Pop_{H^2_{-,0}}$ of $L^2(\T)$ onto the conjugate Hardy space $H^2_{-,0}=L^2(\T)\ominus H^2$ (cf. Subsection \ref{ss:herglotz} below).
+In addition, we need the \emph{modified weight} $R_\tau$ defined in a neighborhood of $\bar{\D}_\e$ by